 To select projects, select the Projects option.
 (If you aren’t migrating any projects, you can proceed to select users and groups.)

 You can choose to migrate all or some of your projects.

-If you have lots of projects and attachments, you might want to break the migration up into a few smaller migrations.
+If you have lots of projects and attachments, you might want to break the projects into multiple migration batches.
 This will allow you to have smaller maintenance or downtime windows.

 Apart from other projects, you can also migrate archived projects.
 Search or use the filter to locate the archived projects.

-When you've chosen all your projects, select Add to migration.
+When you've chosen all your projects, select Apply changes.

-We will never send invitation emails to your users during the migration process.
+Atlassian will not send invitation emails to your users during the migration process.